moritz-hoelting/shulkerscript-webpage/src/content/docs/guides/syntax.md

 ## Execute Blocks
 Execute blocks are used to execute a block of code in a specific context.
-They consist of the keyword you would pass to the `/execute` command followed the argument as a string in parenthesis and a block of code.
+They consist of the keyword you would pass to the `/execute` command followed the argument as a string in parentheses and a block of code.
 ```shulkerscript
 as ("@a") { // execute as all players
     /say Hello, world!